+Figs can produce two crops depending on your USDA zone.
 Figs often bear a first crop in spring on the previous year’s growth called the breba crop.
-The main crop is borne later in the summer and/or autumn on new growth.
+The main crop is born later in the summer or early fall on new growth.
 The breba crop is much smaller than the main crop and is sometimes destroyed by a late spring frost.

 There are more than 700 named cultivars of common fig out there.
-Characteristics of some of the most popular are provided in the table below…
+Characteristics of some of the best fig varieties are provided in the table below…

 |Brown Turkey||5-10||large||medium||late||yes, small||brownish||strawberry red|